openshift/enhancements/enhancements/insights/insights-operator-runtime.md

 ## Infrastructure Needed

-A new Git repository is needed to contain the code of the container scanner image.
+A new Git repository is needed to contain the code of the insights-operator-runtime image.

 As this enhancement is integrated into the OpenShift Insights Operator, this code repository should go in the same organization and live in the  https://github.com/openshift/insights-operator-runtime (that does not exist at the moment).

 The code from this repository will be delivered as a container image pushed to `quay.io/openshift/origin-insights-operator-runtime:latest` (that does not exist at the moment).
 This image will be made available by default in cluster installations by being listed as an [image reference](https://github.com/openshift/insights-operator/blob/master/manifests/image-references) on the OpenShift Insights operator.

-Continuous Integration for the container scanner needs to be in place to test and qualify it before it is updated in the Insights Operator.
+Continuous Integration for the insights-operator-runtime needs to be in place to test and qualify it before it is updated in the Insights Operator.

-The maintenance and development of the container scanner is tied and integrated into the OpenShift Insights Operator releases.
+The maintenance and development of the insights-operator-runtime is tied and integrated into the OpenShift Insights Operator releases.

 Issue management must comply to the OpenShift Container Platform issue tracker.
 It can be under the [existing component for the Insights Operator](https://issues.redhat.com/issues/?jql=project%20%3D%20OCPBUGS%20AND%20component%20%3D%20%22Insights%20Operator%22) as it is ultimately the component that delivers its capabilities.